Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 ### In a time of climate emergency, and on a finite planet, it is more important than ever to be a world leader on climate action.
 Any reduction in tax on this highly-polluting form of transport would be a mistake and would take us further away from our climate targets.

-*This commentary makes up the basis of our response to the government's consultation on APD.
-To read the consultation and submit your response, go [here](https://www.gov.uk/government/consultations/consultation-on-aviation-tax-reform).
+*This commentary makes up the basis of the Flight Free UK response to the government's consultation on APD.
+To read the consultation and submit your own response, go [here](https://www.gov.uk/government/consultations/consultation-on-aviation-tax-reform).
 The consultation closes at midnight on 14th June.*

 *We also have an open response and invite representatives of organisations to sign our statement.
 Please [get in touch](mailto:info@flightfree.co.uk) to express your interest.*